 ``Every constructive proof can be regarded as the development of a (possibly) new notation, and the verification that certain computations performed with the aid of that notation produce certain results.''
 (Bishop)

 A talk given for Bengt's 60th birthday (2009).
 The goal was to have a complete presentation of an implementation type theory, as simple as the first version of LISP.
 It would be nice if this can be extened to extensional equality.
+Here is a corresponding description of one way to implement type theory.

 Can be the basis of the conversion algorithm in agda